-Apart from being a Solicitor and Partner with Allan Janes, Peter Collier also practises separately as a Notary Public at our offices in High Wycombe.
+Apart from being a Consultant Solicitor with Allan Janes, Peter Collier also practises separately as a Notary Public at our offices in High Wycombe.

 Peter has a Master’s degree in Advanced Commercial Property Law from the University of Northumbria and completed the Post-Graduate Notarial Practice Course at UCL.

 Notaries Public in England and Wales are relied on by overseas countries to provide certainty with regard to the authentication of documentation for use abroad.

 Notaries are the oldest branch of the legal profession in England and Wales.
 (Historical accounts record a Papal Notary visiting this country as far back as the fourteenth century).
 The Archbishop of Canterbury appointed Notaries on Papal authority until 1533, after which appointments were made by the Archbishop with the authority of Parliament.

 Notaries are often also qualified as solicitors, but must undergo further qualification in Roman Law, Private International Law and Notarial Practice to qualify separately as a Notary Public.

 Notaries may be asked to deal with documentation from any country in the world and a Notary’s training is designed to allow a Notary to establish swiftly the issues to be addressed, and to ensure the speed and success of any transaction which they are dealing with.